 What Is Speculative Decoding?

 Speculative decoding is an LLM-inference technique that speeds autoregressive generation by letting a smaller draft model propose several tokens, then asking the target model to verify them in parallel.
 It is an AI-infrastructure optimization that appears inside serving engines, production traces, and rollout benchmarks rather than application code.
-FutureAGI monitors speculative decoding through traceAI vllm spans, token counts, time-to-first-token, engine-emitted acceptance signals, and post-generation evaluators so teams can prove faster decoding did not reduce answer reliability.
+FutureAGI monitors speculative decoding through traceAI-vllm spans, token counts, time-to-first-token, engine-emitted acceptance signals, and post-generation evaluators so teams can prove faster decoding did not reduce answer reliability.

-Why it matters in production LLM/agent systems
+Why speculative decoding matters in production LLM and agent systems

 Speculative decoding can reduce latency, but a bad rollout creates two common incidents: the system gets faster only on benchmark prompts, or it gets faster while answer quality drifts on real workflows.
 The first failure mode looks like a capacity win until production prompt lengths, tool traces, and long completions lower the draft-token acceptance rate.
 The second shows up when the draft and target path interact poorly with tokenizer settings, stop sequences, quantization, or context truncation.